IT/PPS 02.01 - Classroom Computing Platform Selection Process

 Position Date Associate Vice President, Information Technology Assistance Center March 1 EY Director, Learning Spaces March 1 EY Vice President for Information Technology March 1 EY

 This PPS has been reviewed by the following individuals in their official capacities and represents Texas State Information Technology policy and procedure from the date of this document until superseded.

-Assistant Vice President, Information Technology Assistance Center; senior reviewer of this PPS
+Associate Vice President, Information Technology Assistance Center; senior reviewer of this PPS